ProlificsPanther/RESTAPI/README.md

-# RESTFUL-API
+# RestfulAPI
 This repository contains sample source  on how to make a RESTful POST & GET calls from a Panther Web application.
 Data is returned to a JSP in JSON format

-# Pre-Requisite:
+# Prerequisite:
-  * Panther Web Application
+  * Panther Web Application/ Panther 5.5*
   * Apache Web Server

 # Contents of the demo: